 Central in this report is the current Web 2.0 environment of technology where our students live and breathe.
 Web 2.0 includes a variety of communication tools such as blogs, wikis, collaborative web to create a very social and participatory network where user created and published content is the norm.
 This expectation for a more ubiquitous, mobile and open technological environment creates challenges for security, privacy and access management of the university network and assets.
 The Mansfield Library has included several of these technologies in the delivery of its services and method of communication with our users but the perception is that we are behind the curve—we are following students rather than setting the pace.

-Within the ongoing constraint of little or no new funding, the strategy needs to be one of optimization of resources with very specific targets for outcomes as well as experiences that best prepares our students for the use of technology in their careers.
+The overarching strategy for instructional technology is one of optimization of existing resources.
+Given the ongoing constraint of little or no new funding, goals must draw upon existing resources and have specific outcomes as well as create an environment where students will gain experiences that best prepares them for the use of technology in their careers.

 Optimization of resources will require a hard look at the question of centralization and distributed services, funding and support.
 Centralization vs decentralized IT is a constant topic in conferences and debated in the literature because it is situational to the institution culture and political climate.
 Trade offs are in cost, autonomy and service delivery.
 An optimizing strategy does not position us as a leader but rather in fulfilling our educational objectives and being competitive with peers.

-Immediate concerns.
+Immediate concerns to address in an optimization strategy:

 Optimizing funding requires broader examination than within Academic Affairs because of the crossover of support that the fees provide for Central IT.
+A collaborative view of the use of the fees (instructional technology, student computer fees in particular) to fund our highest needs as a whole rather than via individual departments or colleges needs to be undertaken.

 For the Student Computer Fee this is seen as a method of charge backs to the Colleges using the mechanism of port subsidies , originally created several years ago to connect levels of support from IT to the colleges that use IT the mos.
 Higher use was interpreted as enrollment size and degrees which is no longer in sync with technology use or needs.
 Instructional fees are also allocated to Colleges with an indirect support for the general use classrooms.
-A collaborative view of the use of the fees (instructional technology, student computer fees in particular) to fund our highest needs as a whole rather than via individual departments or colleges needs to be undertaken.

 A discussion of the future of general computer labs and our current capacity needs for general labs and labs with specialized software or technologies .
 For example, the need for improved language labs, GIS labs and the lab/classrooms used intensively by New Media Arts are not served with the general labs or the funding we allocate.